 - Maximum 1600 words (make sure you are clear about what is and is not included in the word count).

-- 12 point, double spaced, Arial font.
+- 12 point, double spaced, standard font.
 This is now the standard for most if not all IB EAs and IAs.
 If you do not follow these simple basic requirements you are indicating to the marker right from the start that you are not careful and do not follow basic instructions.
 That is not the frame of mind you want the marker to be in when they start reading your essay.